Payment Acceptance

 Think global, acquire local: How local payment acquiring optimizes enterprise performance

-For global merchants, payments are more than a way to move money.
+For global merchants, payments are more than just a way to move money.
 Every market, provider, and consumer behavior adds new layers of complexity to how transactions are processed and approved.
 Yet in many cases, the difference between a successful payment and a failed one comes down to something simple: where the transaction is processed.

 In some markets, merchants can see authorization rates improve by as much as 5–10% when switching to a local acquirer.
 At scale, that can translate to millions in recovered revenue and a smoother checkout experience for customers worldwide.